Familex/xpaint/README.md

 ## Build

-In order to build [xpaint](./xpaint), execute `make all` command in the project root.
+In order to build [xpaint](./xpaint), execute `make xpaint` command in the project root.

 Execute `make help` command to see list of all available targets.